Filing cabinet: Filing outside the US

 Non-US firms offer filing cabinets that permit A4 paper to be used in addition to letter-size.
 Double file cabinets have drawers which can each accommodate two racks for folders side by side.

 Many European companies engineer filing systems that accommodate hanging folders only; there are no drawer bottoms.
 In the US, most file drawers still have bottoms in the drawers so materials of any sort can be stored.

 UK filing cabinets are slightly different from US in the width of the rails which support the suspension files, the US ones being narrower; the UK sizes are known as A4, foolscap and A3.

 Decline

-As some offices have tended towards paperless operation - i.e. storing more and more information on computers, rather than on paper - filing cabinets, and indeed other office furniture for long-term archival storage, have been less in demand.
+As some offices have tended towards paperless operation (storing more and more information on computers, rather than on paper), filing cabinets and other office furniture for long-term archival storage have been less in demand.

 Benefits of a filing cabinet

 Filing cabinets are important in modern offices because offices have to deal with large volumes of paperwork and files on a daily basis.